Günther von Kluge: Western Front

 In July 1944, Kluge was appointed OB West (Commander of the German Army in the West) after his predecessor, Field Marshal Gerd von Rundstedt, was dismissed for remarking that the war was lost.
 With the initiative belonging to the Allies, Kluge immediately sought to assert authority over Rommel, in charge of Army Group B and build his command's confidence in defending Normandy.
-Yet by 12 July, having toured the front and been briefed by field commanders, Kluge expressed his skepticism to Alfred Jodl: "I am no pessimist.
+Yet by 12 July, having toured the front and been briefed by field commanders, Kluge expressed his scepticism to Alfred Jodl: "I am no pessimist.
 But in my view, the situation could not be grimmer".
 Five days later, Rommel was wounded when a Royal Canadian Air Force (RCAF) Spitfire strafed his staff car, causing the vehicle to veer off the road; Kluge succeeded him in command of Army Group B while retaining his other post.

 The Allies drove the Germans from the vital heights of Saint-Lô in July, setting the stage for a major offensive in the Normandy Campaign.
-Launched on 25 July, Operation Cobra was intended for U.S. forces to take advantage of German armies occupied by British and Canadian attacks around Caen and achieve a decisive breakthrough in northwestern France.
-By 28 July, the operation succeeded in breaking through German lines, and resistance to the Americans was disorganized.
-Lacking the resources to hold the front, German units launched desperate counterattacks to escape entrapment, while Kluge sent reinforcements, comprising elements of the 2nd and 116th panzer divisions, westward in hopes of avoiding total collapse; in fierce engagements, his forces suffered heavy losses in men and tanks that he could not replace.
+Launched on 25 July, Operation Cobra was intended for US forces to take advantage of German armies occupied by British and Canadian attacks around Caen and achieve a breakthrough in northwestern France.
+By 28 July, the operation succeeded in breaking through German lines, and resistance to the Americans was disorganised.
+Lacking the resources to hold the front, German units launched desperate counterattacks to escape entrapment, while Kluge sent reinforcements, comprising elements of the 2nd Panzer Division and 116th Panzer Division, westwards in hopes of avoiding a collapse; in fierce engagements, his forces suffered severe losses in men and tanks that he could not replace.